uma-dev/GCP-course/notes.md

 You have to choose a primary and secondary zones, then, you need to create two instances, the changes from the primary will be replicated on the secondary instance.
 One restriction is that you can not connect simultaneously to both instances, secondary instances is intended to work when primary fails. (failover)

 ### Cloud Spanner
+You can import and export data from:
+- Console

 It is a high cost (pay per nodes and storage) alternative to Cloud SQL that allows:
 - Fully managed mission critical